ProblemSetters/1589710-flutter-timer/README.md

 Create a timer app, as shown above.
 Application requirements are given below, and the finished application must pass all of the unit tests.

-Your task is to complete the implementation of `lib/timer_page.dart` according to the following requirements:
+Task 1 is to complete the implementation of `lib/timer_page.dart` according to the following requirements:

 - The app consists of one view:
   - In the view